hexolexo/nix-vm/README.md

 Builds NixOS qcow2 images for libvirt VMs using nixos-generators.

 Creates pre-configured NixOS desktop images ready to boot in libvirt.
-Currently all variants are the SAME desktop preset though I have plans to configure each one soon™

 ## Requirements